Luthaf/rascaline/README.rst

      - Each pair is represented by the vector between the atoms.
 This is intended to be used as a starting point for more complex representations
      - positions
+   * - Composition
+       Obtaining the stoichiometric information of a structure

 .. inclusion-marker-representations-end